A bump in the road: Fayetteville to place speed cushions on three neighborhood streets

 Sang Avenue has a higher traffic count than the neighborhood streets that typically get traffic calming measures under the program, Eifling said.
 The speed limit is 25 mph and 20 mph in the school zone when children are present.
 The street averages about 2,300 cars traveling on it per day, according to city data.
 Comparatively, Stubblefield Road and Harold Street get about 1,600 and 2,000 cars per day, respectively.

-Sang Avenue needs better sidewalks, which would help with any conflicts between pedestrians and cars, committee members discussed Tuesday.
+Better sidewalks on Sang Avenue would help lessen conflicts between pedestrians and cars, committee members discussed last Tuesday.
 Sidewalks south of Lawson Street are narrow and have mailboxes in the middle of them.

 The city makes an annual list of sidewalk projects based on a scoring system.
 Council members Sarah Bunch and Holly Hertzberg asked staff to consider Sang Avenue for next year's list.